NicolasMeseguer/pcgcn/README.md

 You can now use `--graphlaxy <option>` (have a look at [parameters allowed](#Usage)).

-In case you generate a new graph, along with the graph file ended with .g(raph)laxy, it will come two additional files: .f(eatures)laxy and .l(abels)laxy.
+In case you generate a new graph, along with the graph file ended with .g(raph)laxy, it will come with two additional files: .f(eatures)laxy and .l(abels)laxy.
 These two corresponds to random generated values for the features and classes (subsequent runs with this dataset will use the random generated values).

 If you still want to use the same datset but with different features and labels, simply remove the .flaxy and .llaxy files (they will spawn again with new values!).